Aircloak/aircloak/air/docs/content/sql/restrictions.md

 In order to apply the restrictions described in [Number of conditions](#number-of-conditions) and [Isolating columns](#isolating-columns) Insights Cloak needs to analyze the contents of the data source.
 This process might take some time, but the data source is available for querying while the analysis is under way.
-However, Insights Cloak needs to make conservative assumptions about the data, for which analysis is pending.
-Because of this, all columns are treated as isolating until the analysis for a particular column is complete.
-Similarly, all columns are treated as having no frequent values for the purposes of counting negative conditions until analysis is complete.
+While the analysis is incomplete Insights Cloak needs to make conservative assumptions about the data.
+As a result, all columns are treated as if they were isolating and had no frequent values, until the analysis is completed for a particular column.

 You can check the status of a table by using the `SHOW COLUMNS` statement: